pfsense/docs/source/development/developer-style-guide.rst

     global $g used by pfSense

 - All switch statements must have a default
-- In classes, use “private”, “protected” and “public”, not “var” for attribute declaration
+- In classes, use "private", "protected" and "public", not "var" for attribute declaration
 - Do not to use deprecated or obsolete functions